Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Chronic poisoning of the body with narcotic substances.

-Genetic disorders leading to enzymatic disruptions.
+Genetic disorders, leading to enzymatic failures.

-Increased pressure in the portal vein system, which can occur due to cirrhosis, Budd-Chiari syndrome and disease.
+Increased pressure in the portal vein system, which can occur due to cirrhosis, syndrome and Budd-Chiari disease.

 AIDS virus.

-Short-term breathing stops during night rest.
+Short-term pauses in breathing during night rest.

 In addition, there is a type of hypervolemia of the pulmonary circulation, which develops for unknown reasons.

-The patient often has dizziness.
+The patient often experiences dizziness.

 The heart works intermittently.

-A preliminary diagnosis is made based on the symptoms of hypervolemia.
+A preliminary diagnosis is made based on symptoms of hypervolemia.
 To confirm it, the doctor refers the patient to the following examinations:

-CT scan.
+Carrying out a CT scan.

 How to treat?

-Education: In 2013 he graduated from the Kursk State Medical University and received a diploma "General Medicine".
-After 2 years, she completed her residency in the specialty "Oncology".
-In 2016, completed postgraduate studies at the National Medical and Surgical Center named after N.I.
-Pirogov.
+Education: In 2013, he graduated from Kursk State Medical University and received a diploma in General Medicine.
+After 2 years, he completed his residency in the specialty “Oncology”.
+In 2016, she completed postgraduate studies at the National Medical and Surgical Center named after N. I. Pirogov.

 Other doctors

-7 alarming symptoms of stomach pain
+7 alarming symptoms stomach ache

 What is Hypervolemia -